 For comparison, we show the results from \citet{millard2020} and \citet{jolly2025}.
-Both of these studies stacked on all optically-selected galaxies (i.e., including both star-forming and quiescent) as opposed to just star-forming galaxies as done here, and both only stacked on one far-IR band (SCUBA-2 850\,$\mu$m for \citealt{millard2020}, and ALMA 1.2\,mm for \citealt{jolly2025}).
-To convert the single far-IR photometry points to dust masses we used the same modified blackbody function fit to our data and our fit to the dust temperature as a function of $t$ to scale the flux densities.
-The results are shown in the right panel of \cref{fig:Md_z}, where it can be seen that there is general agreement with our findings, although the dust mass-to-stellar mass ratios are lower at $z\,{<}\,1.5$ likely due to the presence of quiescent galaxies in the comparison stacking catalogues.
+Both studies stacked on all optically selected galaxies (i.e. star-forming and quiescent) rather than just star-forming galaxies as done here, and both only stacked one far-IR band (SCUBA-2 850\,$\mu$m for \citealt{millard2020}, and ALMA 1.2\,mm for \citealt{jolly2025}).
+To convert the single far-IR photometry points to dust masses, we used the same modified blackbody function fit to our data and our dust temperature model as a function of $t$ to scale the flux densities.
+The results are shown in the right panel of \cref{fig:Md_z}, where there is general agreement with our findings, although the dust mass-to-stellar mass ratios are lower at $z\,{<}\,1.5$, likely due to the presence of quiescent galaxies in the comparison stacking catalogues.
 Interestingly, at higher redshifts ($z\,{>}\,2$) where there is less contamination from quiescent galaxies, the stacked flux densities from \citet{millard2020} suggest a plateauing mass ratio as opposed to a drop-off.
 This can be further investigated with future \Euclid data releases once the deep fields get deeper, allowing us to probe higher redshifts with better statistical power.